imdeepakw/coffee-tracker/README.md

 * User can now add the coffee information to the database using a submit button
 * Created the index.html with the form element that the user can use to send their coffee information so it can be saved into the database

+### January 13, 2025
+* Coffee added to the database is shown to the the user using EJS to load the HTML template.

 ## Future Optimizations
 * Users can create an account and track their coffee